devrodri-com/lem-box-sistema-v2/README.md

 - **Account**: edit **Name, Phone, Country/State/City, Address, Postal code, Extra email, DocType/DocNumber**. **Code** and **Email** are read‑only.
 - **Report tracking**: creates a document in `trackingAlerts` for admin to handle.
 - **Auto‑linking**: if `users/{uid}` is missing, the system tries to associate by `clients.email == auth.email` and creates the profile.

+Internally, the client portal is split into nested routes: `/mi/historial`, `/mi/cajas`, `/mi/envios`, and `/mi/cuenta`, all sharing a common layout that handles authentication, header, and tabs.

 ### 6×4 label printing (horizontal)
 - 6×4 PDF generated with **jsPDF (CDN)** in `src/lib/printBoxLabel.ts`.